From our private database of 35,600+ case briefs...

 Facts

-In March 1996, two-year-old Johnathan Ruvalcaba and his mother visited a two-story office building where Johnathan father worked.
-One of the staircases in the building had an open handrail that violated the applicable building code.
-While Johnathan and his mother were descending the staircase, Johnathan slipped through the handrail and fell to the ground, landing on his head.
+Two-year-old Johnathan Ruvalcaba and his mother, Maribel Ruvalcaba (plaintiff), visited an office building where Johnathan’s father, Jose Ruvalcaba (plaintiff), worked, intending to take Jose to lunch.
+One of the building’s staircases had an open handrail that violated the building code.
+While Johnathan and Maribel were descending the staircase, Johnathan slipped through the handrail and fell, landing on his head.
 Johnathan suffered permanent brain damage.
-Johnathan’s parents (Ruvalcabas) (plaintiffs) brought a suit for damages against the owner of the building, American Industries Life Insurance Company (American Industries) (defendant), under a theory of premises liability.
-The trial court determined that American Industries had not been grossly negligent, but considered Johnathan to be an invitee and awarded damages of $8,384,657.52 to the Ruvalcabas.
-American Industries appealed the decision.
+Jose and Maribel (collectively, the Ruvalcabas) filed a premises-liability suit against the building’s owner, American Industries Life Insurance Company (American) (defendant), which leased office space to the company where Jose worked.
+The trial court determined that American was not grossly negligent but deemed Johnathan to be an invitee, meaning that gross negligence was not necessary for recovery.
+The court awarded damages of $8,384,657.52 to the Ruvalcabas.
+American appealed.

 Rule of Law